 “Later in his life,” says John, “Barth made public presentations of his ideas in a more conversational format, as opposed to formal lecturing.
 At conferences, for example, he would request a set of questions from the organizers and would then respond to them in a more relaxed, extemporaneous style.”
 This approach made for a “delightful” overview of his thinking on themes that were important to him, but in language that was neither particularly difficult nor complex.

-A Fellow of the Seminar for the past five years, John has contributed German-to-English translations to a soon-to-appear volume of Barth’s writings from 1959-1962 (being published by InterVarsity Press), as well as to a corpus of writings from 1963 (which will also appear in published form).
+As a Fellow of the Seminar, John has contributed German-to-English translations to Barth in Conversation: Volume 1, 1959-1962 (published by Westminster John Knox Press), as well as to a corpus of writings from 1963 (which will also appear in published form).

 “These collections are good starting places for people just beginning to read Barth,” John observes.
 “They address the same broad themes as Barth’s Church Dogmatics but in a less daunting format.
 Their conversational style makes them more personal and reflective, and they bring out Barth’s sense of humor, his love of reading Scripture and thinking about the big questions of faith, and his joy in thinking theologically.
 In fact, these collections show how natural such activities were for Karl Barth.”